cerner/terra-core/packages/terra-responsive-element/docs/UPGRADEGUIDE.md

 | huge | 1440 - ∞ | 1216 - 1439 |
 | enormous | -- | 1440 - ∞ |

-To upgrade, shift all declared breakpoint ranges by one range.
+To upgrade, shift all declared breakpoint props by one breakpoint.
+During this uplift it is recommended to consider implementing a controlled version of the responsive element using the `children` and `onChange` props that have been added.
+Examples can be found on the doc site.

 * defaultElement -> tiny
 * tiny -> small